 All models of the specified control units and device types can be used with the DASD device driver.
-This includes large devices with more than 65520 cylinders, for example, 3390 Model A. Check the storage support statement to find out what works for a particular distribution.
+This includes large devices with more than 65520 cylinders, for example, 3390 Model A. Check the storage support statement to find out what works for Red Hat Enterprise Linux.

 - The DASD device driver provides a disk format with up to three partitions per disk.
-See "z Systems compatible disk layout" on page 111 for details. - The DASD device driver provides an option for extended error reporting for ECKD devices.
-Extended error reporting can support high availability setups. - The DASD device driver supports parallel access volume (PAV) and HyperPAV on storage devices that provide this feature. - The DASD device driver supports High Performance FICON, including multitrack requests, on storage devices that provide this feature. - The DASD device driver supports large volumes (devices with more than 65520 cylinders, for example, 3390 Model A), solid state devices, and encrypted devices.
+See "z Systems compatible disk layout" on page 119 for details. - The DASD device driver provides an option for extended error reporting for ECKD devices.
+Extended error reporting can support high availability setups. - The DASD device driver supports parallel access volume (PAV) and HyperPAV on storage devices that provide this feature.
+For more information about PAV and HyperPAV, see How to Improve Performance with PAV, SC33-8414.
+Use the dasdstat command to check whether a DASD uses PAV, see "Scenario: Verifying that PAV and HPF are used" on page 144. - The DASD device driver supports High Performance FICON, including multitrack requests, on storage devices that provide this feature.
+Use the dasdstat command to check whether a DASD uses High Performance FICON, see "Scenario: Verifying that PAV and HPF are used" on page 144. - The DASD device driver supports large volumes (devices with more than 65520 cylinders, for example, 3390 Model A), solid state devices, and encrypted devices.